pelias/whosonfirst/README.md

 npm run download -- --admin-only # to only download hierarchy data, without venues or postalcodes
 ```

+When running an instance intended to provide coverage for an area smaller than the entire world,
+it is recommended that the `importPlace` config parameter is used to limit the data download to records
+that are parents or descendants of the specified place.
+See the configuration details in the above section of this document.

 **Warning**: Who's on First data is _big_.
 Just the hierarchy data is tens of GB, and the full dataset is over 100GB on disk.
 Additionally, Who's on First uses one file per record.
 In addition to lots of disk space,